Duration & Fees

 Optional Activities: Adrenalin junkies can bungee from the Victoria Falls Bridge that connects Zimbabwe and Zambia or abseil down the Batoka Gorge - neither activity is for the faint-hearted.
 All year round flights can be taken in fixed wing, micro or ultra light aircraft or helicoptors - giving an aerial perspective over this magnificant World Heritage Site.
 White water rafting on the Zambezi is world class.
 Beside the excitement of the Grade 5 rapids, there are the "floats" where there is time to admire the scenic cliffs and the occasional wildlife on the riverbanks.

 After breakfast addressed are exchanged and everyone will go their own way, having just experienced the trip of a lifetime.
 Extra days can be booked for anyone wishing to take advantage of the optional activities available at Victoria Falls.

-Please note that this itinerary should be used as a guide only and may vary from day to day depending on road and weather conditions.
-Local payments are subject to change with prior notice.
+Please note that this itinerary should be used as a guide only and may vary from day to day depending on road and weather conditions, political situations and group decisions.
+All prices and local payments are subject to change with prior notice.
 Due to Tourism Laws in some of the countries visited there may be a truck and crew change during the trip.

 Meals on tour

 Meals and menus vary as food is purchased en-route and is subject to what is available seasonally in the areas travelled through.
 As the aim is to support the local communities along the way, fresh produce is mainly purchased directly from the local grower and sometimes has an organic appearance.
 The safari cooks are able to offer a wide variety of menus with the ingredients available, even if the produce on offer is not the same as that at home.